juliaapolonio/Causeway/README.md

 The code to download and format reference data (in the example is European 1000Genomes) is located in `bin/setup_bfile.sh`.
 Both Exposure and Outcome files should follow the [GCTA-Cojo format](https://yanglab.westlake.edu.cn/software/gcta/#COJO).
 The Exposure file should be separated by one gene per file.
 Neither the Exposure nor the Outcome files should contain multi-allelic SNPs and the frequency is the Minor Allele Frequency (MAF).
+If the Outcome has a small number os SNPs (less than 2M) it is expected that a substantial amount of the tasks will fail due to lack or small number of matching IVs between the Exposure and Outcome data.
+If the Outcome data has a large number of SNPs (more than 10M) it is still expected that at most 10% of GSMR tasks will fail.

 ## Outputs